-Oregon coast line stretches 363 miles, making it an ideal location to catch the bounty of the Pacific.
+The Oregon coastline stretches 363 miles, making it an ideal location to catch the bounty of the Pacific.
 At any port, boats come in and out all day long, off to find fish, shrimp, crabs, and other shellfish.
-In 2015, over 2 million pounds were landed, or caught and brought to shore, worth $13.6 million.
-This commodity page focuses on salmon.
+In 2020, over 1.5 million pounds were landed, or caught and brought to shore, worth over $5 million.1

 Long before Lewis and Clark came west looking for the Great Northwest Passage, many Native American tribes living on coastal Oregon fished the seas for food.
 The most common way to fish was with purse seines, horizontal nets that have floats holding the tip line of the new at the water’s surface, and weights at the bottom of the net.
 When the weighted line was pulled, the net would close like a purse.
 As settlers moved into the Oregon territory, they too looked to the seas as a source of food.
 The most famous fish in Oregon is the salmon, and that is where the Oregon fishing industry all began.